Trusted WordPress tutorials, when you need them most.

 WordPress themes

 WordPress uses themes that control the visual appearance of any WordPress-powered website, and there are thousands of WordPress themes available.
-Many of them are free, but you also have a large collection of premium WordPress themes as well.
+Many of them are free, but you also have a large collection of premium WordPress themes.

 There are premium WordPress theme shops like StudioPress, CSSIgniter, Themify, and many others that sell beautifully designed WordPress themes for all kinds of websites.
 These themes come with customization options of their own, so you can change colors and layouts, add your own logo, and do anything you want with your theme.